reimagined/resolve/docs/manage-application.md

 title: Manage a ReSolve Application
 ---

-Use the [resolve-module-admin](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme) utility to manage a reSolve application's sagas and read models.
+Use the [resolve-module-admin](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme) CLI tool to manage a reSolve application's sagas and read models.
 It provides the following functionality:

 - List application read models and sagas.
 - Pause and resume read model and saga updates.
 - Reset read model and saga persistent state.
 - Manage saga properties.

-You can use **npx** to run this utility without installation or install it s an application's dependency as the following section describes.
+You can use **npx** to run this tool without installation or install it as an application's dependency.
+See the [Installation](#installation) section for more information.

 ## Installation

-Use the steps bellow to add the **resolve-module-admin** utility to a reSolve application.
+Use the steps bellow to add the **resolve-module-admin** tool to a reSolve application.

 1. Install the [resolve-module-admin](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme) NPM package: